 Rendering HTML in the Browser

-Instead of just sending text to the browser when someone hits a route, we can send HTML as most websites do.
+Instead of just sending text to the browser when someone hits a route, we can send some HTML as most websites do.
 We can author the HTML files by hand and specify what file to send to the browser once a GET request hits a route, but it’s almost always better to use a template engine to generate HTML files on the fly.

 A template engine allows you to define templates for your application and replace the variables in the template with actual values at runtime while transforming the template to an actual HTML file which is then sent to the client.

 There are several template engines you can use with Express.
 Pug, Mustache, and EJS are some of the most popular ones.
 I’ll be using Pug here because I’m comfortable with the syntax but you can do the tutorial in another templating engine if you wish.

 pug package in our project dependencies so we can go ahead and use it in express.